kbase/cdm-jupyterhub/docs/user_guide.md

 This will open the JupyterHub login interface running on the remote server.
 ![login](screen_shots/login.png)

-**Step 3:** Log in using your KBase credentials (the same username and password you use for KBase services).
+**Step 3:** Log in using your KBase credentials (the same 3rd party identity provider, username and password you use for KBase services).

 > **⚠️ Important:** This service currently uses CI KBase environment authentication, not production KBase authentication.
 If you don't have a KBase account yet, you'll need to register at https://ci.kbase.us/ before proceeding.